- Section I: The ring

 The time of each round runs continuously and may be stopped (time out) at the discretion of the referee (*) only, due to situations such as equipment or uniform adjustment, harmful injury, commitment of a foul and/or/not only.

-* Ringside physician or WKN representative can stop the bout at any time if they have a concern about health and/or safety of the fighter (s).
+*Physician or WKN representative can stop the bout at any time if they have a concern about health and/or safety of the fighter (s) participating.

 2. Referee instruction